enalihai/backend_mod_1_prework/section1/README.md

 Visit the [Turing Terminal](https://learn-terminal.turing.io/) and read through the Learn section as needed.
 Explore the Playground as needed.

-👩‍💻 Complete all three Challenges.
+👩‍💻 Complete all three Challenges. - Completed all 3.
+Was told Bravo.

 ### Making Things, Navigating